oleg-shilo/sublime-favorites/README.md

 A plugin for displaying Favorites (list of frequently used documents) in the [Sublime Text 3](http://sublimetext.com "Sublime Text") editor.

-While plugin functionality overlaps with some other similar ST3 plugins, it has vary strong distinction - it offers visual management of the Favorites' items.
+While plugin functionality overlaps with some other similar ST3 plugins, it has very strong distinction - it offers visual management of the Favorites' items.

 ## Installation